USU-Analytics-Solution-Center/Bruno.jl/docs/src/index.md

 The [Analytics Solution Center](https://huntsman.usu.edu/asc/index) at Utah State University is responsible for writing and maintaining Bruno.

+## What Bruno can do
+Bruno's four main functions are
+* Describe financial tools like stock options and commodity futures with an intuitive type system
+* Generate simulated time-series data with parametric and non-parametric models
+* Price complex assets
+* Test trading or hedging strategies with historical or simulated prices

+## Why Bruno?
+Financial analysis of trading and hedging strategies can be intensive.
+This package is intended to make this type of investigation more straightforward and accessible.
+There are many other software packages that have the capacity to calculate derivative prices, simulate hedging, or generate data.
+However, none of them have been compiled in a manner that allows for integrated analysis.
+Rather, each package performs one part of the process independently, and must be assembled by the software user.
+In contrast, Bruno is novel because it provides a replacement to these independent packages with a fully integrated set of tools for derivatives analysis designed to work in a unified manner in Julia.

 ## Installation Instructions

 1. [Download Julia](https://julialang.org/downloads/).